 ASHE is composed of 10 Regions.
 Each Region elects a Regional Director for a two-year term.
-The Regional Directors make up the ASHE Board of Directors, which also includes a President, President-Elect, and Immediate Past President.
+The Regional Directors make up the ASHE Advisory Board Members, which also includes a President, President-Elect, and Immediate Past President.
 The Executive Director acts as Secretary and Ex-Officio member of the Board.
-The ASHE Bylaws further delineate how the organization is structured.
+The Charter and Policies further delineate how the organization is structured.